Is God Loving or Judgmental? What Judaism, Christianity, and Islam Say

 FAQs

-Does the Bible say God is angry?
+Does the Bible say God loves judgment?

 0 Community answers